ryanfreckleton/gitlab-ce/PROCESS.md

 existing feature flag because a feature is deemed stable, may be merged (and picked into the stable branches) up to the 19th of the month.
 Such merge requests should have the ~"feature flag" label assigned, and don't require a corresponding exception request to be created.

+Feature flags utilized for deployment risk, if the changes may not function or scale correctly, should be enabled by default.
+Feature flags utilized for feature risk, when a change isn't ready for full deployment, should be disabled by default.

 In order to build the final package and present the feature for self-hosted customers, the feature flag should be removed.
 This should happen before the